Employee Relocation: A Moving Guide for Transferees

-For individual employees, undergoing a corporate relocation can be exciting, promising, stressful and overwhelming, all at the same time.
+For individual employees, undergoing a corporate relocation can be exciting and overwhelming, all at the same time.
 Managing a move successfully requires an understanding of the relocation package, accessing all the pertinent information about the new location, following a timeline, and keeping expectations manageable.

 In the past, companies moving their employees offered relocation assistance that organized and financed the move.
 But since the passage of the Tax Cuts and Jobs Act in 2017, companies are changing the way they offer relocation assistance and are instead leaning toward a lump sum relocation policy approach.